InterviewGateway/interview_preparation/readme.md

-ReadMe
+Content
 ================

-- <a href="#software-requirements-beforehand"
+- <a href="#software-requirements-on-your-computer"
-  id="toc-software-requirements-beforehand">Software requirements
+  id="toc-software-requirements-on-your-computer">Software requirements on
-  beforehand</a>
+  your computer</a>
 - <a href="#r-and-rstudio" id="toc-r-and-rstudio">R and RStudio</a>
 - <a href="#sqlitestudio" id="toc-sqlitestudio">SQLiteStudio</a>
 - <a href="#practical-test" id="toc-practical-test">Practical test</a>

-## Software requirements beforehand
+## Software requirements on your computer

 - R
 - RStudio